bugltd/ComfyLab-Pack/README.md

 ## Queue - _efficient and simple to use_

 Exist in 3 flavors: **Generic**, **File**, **Image**.\
-Very simple to use: **auto-queuing** (with error / interruption detection), no counter to reset or batch size to set.
+Very simple to use: **auto-queuing** (with error / interruption detection), no counter to reset or queue size to set.

 ## List utilities - _make lists as you want_